Christmas in Strasbourg

 Why Strasbourg is unique

-Strasbourg is a small village located near the German-French border in the Alsace region.
+Strasbourg is a charming city located near the German-French border in the Alsace region.
 For a city of its size, two or three markets would be plenty but not for the self-professed Capital of Christmas.
 Strasbourg has 11 markets stretching across its city streets.
 Everywhere you turn you’ll see booths filled with treats, crafts and warm beverages.

 These markets are a long-standing tradition, dating back to 1570.
 Before that, they were called “Klausenmärik” (Saint Nicolas market), which started in the 12th century.
 Then, the markets were only three days and for last-minute shoppers to pick up bread, treats, candles, trees and gifts.
 The markets have come a long way.
 In 2018, there were more than 300 stalls featuring both German and French cuisine, handmade gifts and decorations.